 Homework (not to be handed in):

-There will be some practice problems for the weekly quizzes coming up.
+Here are some practice problems for the weekly quizzes.

 Successful completion of MAT 336 with a C or better satisfies